colindeseroux/codingame-weights-optimizer/README.md

 ## 📚 Citation

-If you find LinkedIn-banner-generator is useful, please consider giving us a star 🌟 and citing it.
+If you find Codingame-weights-optimizer is useful, please consider giving us a star 🌟 and citing it.

 ```bibtex
 @software{Codingame-weights-optimizer,